 Breweries in Downtown Grand Rapids

-9. Talk to locals and Art Prize volunteers
+9. Talk to the Locals and Art Prize Volunteers

 They will help steer you in the right direction as you navigate downtown and they have great meal suggestions as well.